-Following God’s rules for life just made life simpler, less stressful, resulted in stronger relationships, and fewer legal problems.
-It was a way of life, a culture, if you will, that was safer and more productive.
+Following God’s rules for life just made life simpler, less stressful, and resulted in stronger relationships, and fewer legal problems.
+It was a way of life, a culture if you will, that was safer and more productive.

 But deep down, I was angry with God for not rewarding my efforts with a personal relationship with Him.
 Why was it that other people could be so on fire about a relationship with Him, and I was just going through the motions, following the rules, reading The Book?

 By my mid-20s, if I had not been married to a pastor, I think I would have walked away.
 As a pastor’s wife, though, I had to stay connected to church.

 So my form of religion became more pronounced, to the point that one member told me, “Your body is here, but your spirit is not.”